IdentityServer/Documentation/docs/configuration/logging.md

 * `IncludeSensitiveDataInLogs`
    * If enabled, the standard logging might include sensitive data like PII data

+**Warning** `EnableHttpLogging` might conflict with other frameworks loaded into the same web application (it does for sure with MVC).
+You can't use HTTP logging in that situation.

 ## Configuring the System.Diagnostics Provider
 Add the following snippet to your configuration file to funnel all logging messages to a simple text file.
 We use [Baretail](https://www.baremetalsoft.com/baretail/) for viewing the log files.